 The number of exercises you can do are vastly increased when you own an adjustable bench:

 2. A Fitness Ball can add variety to your home weight lifting workouts.
 While certainly not required, a fitness ball adds little cost to the home gym yet increase the number of exercises you can perform at least four-fold.
 An inflatable fitness ball costs about $10-$20, again from Wal-Mart or another fine retailer.

 3. If you're an advanced exerciser or simply get bored easily, you might want to invest in a chin-up bar where you can work lots of back and abs.

 For other options to flesh out your home gym, check out this page on

 Good luck with your workouts, and be sure to

-if you have any trouble with your exercise and weight lifting equipment, or if you need any advice on building your home gym.
+contact me if you have any trouble with your exercise and weight lifting equipment, or if you need any advice on building your home gym.